rauc/rauc/docs/checklist.rst

 -------------

 Most systems require a location for storing configuration data.
-Unlike for example the root or application filesystems which are often mounted as read-only, a configuration partition would be writable to allow modifying configuration data.
+Unlike for example the root or application filesystems which are often mounted read-only, a configuration partition would be writable to allow modifying configuration data.